The Surprising Wedding Speech

 Of course, all speeches should be funny but some stand out.

 One of the funniest speeches we’ve heard was a head-to-head between the best man and maid of honour where they debated who had lost the better friend.
 The bride and groom were then pitted against each other in different categories like ‘drinking ability’, ‘DIY skills’ and ‘comedic appearance’.
 The fact the best man and maid of honour couldn’t stop laughing throughout the speech only added to the comedy.

-Read out blog on how to write a truly funny speech without resorting to google gags.
+Read our blog on how to write a truly funny speech without resorting to Google gags.

 The Heartfelt Wedding Speech

 Guests want tears (they’re demanding like that) and it’s great to have an emotional epicentre to the day.